This policy has been updated to reflect the changes to the Children’s Advice and Duty Services (CADS) that comes into effect from 17th October 2018.

 - Known current or previous involvement of other agencies/professionals;

 - Information regarding parental knowledge of, and agreement to, the referral.

-Children’s Social Care Services will ensure that all child protection referrals are responded to by the MASH within normal working hours.
-Further details on MASH procedures my be viewed in the Norfolk Children’s Services Procedures Manual, Initial Contacts and Referrals Procedure.
-Outside normal working hours, the Emergency Duty Team will receive referrals.
+Children’s Social Care Services will ensure that all child protection referrals are responded to by CADS between the hours of 8am and 8pm.
+Further details on CADS procedures may be viewed in the Norfolk Children’s Services Procedures Manual, Initial Contacts and Referrals Procedure.
+Outside normal working hours, the Emergency Duty Team will receive calls.

-If the referral relates to a situation in which a crime has or may have been committed, including sexual or physical assault or physical injury caused by neglect, it will be discussed in the MASH by the multi-agency partners co-located there (Police, Children’s Social Care and Health).
+If the contact relates to a situation in which a crime has or may have been committed, including sexual or physical assault or physical injury caused by neglect, it will be discussed in CADS with the multi-agency partners co-located there (Police and Health).
 The Police Children’s Social Care Services, Health and any other agencies involved with the child, will have a strategy meeting to consider whether there should be a criminal investigation and/or a Children’s Social Care Services led intervention.
 If the situation relates to a child who has an allocated social worker, they will need to make contact with the Police based in the MASH to have a Strategy Discussion.

 Whilst the responsibility to instigate criminal proceedings rests with the Police, they should consider the view expressed by other agencies.
 In some circumstances with less serious cases, it may be agreed that the best interests of the child would be served by a Children’s Social Care Services led intervention rather than a full police investigation.

 This will need to be discussed carefully and a decision made at a Strategy Discussion.

 10. The Outcome of a Contact and Feedback